 If you are a resident who has suffered abuse, or if you are a family member who realizes that your loved one may have experienced some type of abuse at a nursing home facility in Boston, you can bring a civil claim against the persons responsible to recover compensation for the victim’s injuries and damages.
 Under Massachusetts law, all nursing home employees are required to report any instances of abuse, including neglect, emotional abuse, and financial abuse.
 Federal and state laws provide nursing home residents with certain rights and protections, including the right to a clean and safe environment, proper medical treatment, and the right to make decisions about their own care.
 They also specifically provide residents with the right to live in an environment that is free of abuse of any kind.
 Because the abuse often happens behind closed doors, it can be difficult to prove that the nursing home facility or caretaker committed the abuse and that it was the direct cause of the damages that your loved one suffered.
 Having a seasoned attorney on your side can provide you with access to the experts and other consultants who can help prove your case.
 When it comes to damages, the victim can recover compensation for medical bills associated with the injury as well as pain and suffering.Experienced Nursing Home Abuse Lawyer Serving Boston

 If you or a loved one has endured nursing home abuse, we can help you learn more about your legal rights and options.
 There is simply no excuse for treating elders in this manner, or for maintaining a nursing home facility where this conduct occurs.
 At The Law Offices of Barry Feinstein and Affiliates P.C., our team has handled numerous cases in this area, and we have a nuanced understanding of the types of injuries sustained in nursing home abuse cases.
-We proudly serve clients in Boston, and throughout Cambridge, Lowell, Newton, Waltham, Somerville, Quincy, Norwood, Brookline, Dedham, and Peabody.
+We can serve clients in areas around Boston, Cambridge, Newton, Waltham, Lowell, Somerville, Quincy, Norwood, Brookline, Dedham, and Peabody.
 To set up your free consultation call us at 1-800-262-9200 or contact us online to begin working with a skilled injury attorney.